nolash/weechat-pss/scripts/python/README.md

 /pss bar connect
 /pss foo add hsal <bar.key> <bar.address>
 /pss foo send hsal mais plus ça change, plus c'est la même chose

+# or from the bar buffer
+/buffer pss_bar
+hsal ...if you pardon my french

 # Unloading the script will kill sub-processes and disconnect from nodes
 # Currently it will also erase all settings and nicks you've added